EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 Titles are optional.
 If you don't include one, the admonition will default to the type name ("Important", "Tip", etc.).

-The body of the admonition is indented 4 spaces.
-It should line up with the first letter of the admonition type.
+Indent the body of the admonition four spaces.
+The body lines up with the first letter of the admonition type.

 Alternatively, fenced admonitions that begin and end with `!!!` lines are supported:

 ```
 !!!
 Tip